seed-rs/seed/README.md

 ### [Website](https://seed-rs.org) | [Forum](https://seed.discourse.group) | [Chat](https://discord.gg/JHHcHp5)
 ---
-Seed is a front end Rust framework for creating fast and reliable web apps with an elm-like architecture.
+Seed is a front-end Rust framework for creating fast and reliable web apps with an elm-like architecture.

 - All the benefits of Rust and macro based syntax.
 - Minimal overhead, configuration, and boilerplate.